Tyler Lussi: Portland Thorns

 Lussi was drafted in the third round of the 2017 NWSL College Draft with the 21st overall pick by the Portland Thorns FC.
 On July 1, 2017, after a two-week trial, was signed by the club.
 She made her professional debut a week later, being substituted for Mana Shim in a 1–1 draw against the Houston Dash.
 On August 5, 2017, she scored her first professional goal in a 2–1 victory over the Houston Dash.
 She finished her rookie season with 5 appearances and 3 starts and was an unused substitute as the Thorns won the NWSL Championship 1–0 against the North Carolina Courage.
 The following season, she made 15 appearances with 3 starts and was unused as the Thorns lost their championship game rematch with the Courage.

 Lussi never made more than 3 regular-season starts for the Thorns in a season.
 On July 14, 2019, she scored in the 90+4th minute in a 4–3 win over the Orlando Pride.
 She finished her five years in Portland with 5 goals and 4 assists in 42 regular-season appearances.

-Angel City FC
+Angel City

 On December 8, 2021, Lussi was traded to expansion team Angel City FC along with forward Simone Charley.
 She featuring in the starting lineup of Angel City's first-ever game on March 19, 2022, drawing 1–1 to the San Diego Wave in the Challenge Cup group stage.
 A week later, she scored her first club goal in a 3–1 loss to OL Reign in the Challenge Cup on March 26.
 However, due to positional need including an injury to Jasmyne Spencer, Lussi spent most the season as Angel City's starting right back despite not having previously played as a defender.